mendix/docs/content/releasenotes/developer-portal/index.md

 #### Improvements

-* We implemented the second increment in renaming the default 'End-user' project role to 'Guest'
+* We implemented the second increment in renaming the default **End-user** App Team role to [Guest](/developerportal/company-app-roles/index#app-team-roles).

 #### Fixes

-* We fixed an issue where it was possible to change the end date of a closed sprint
+* We fixed an issue where it was possible to change the end date of a closed Sprint.

 ### June 15th, 2020